concinim/wh-acd/dr.md

 ### Detecting a location outage
 {: outage_detection}

-The {{site.data.keyword.wh-acd_full}} service provides a health check API that can be called repeatedly to ensure the service is available.
-Successive internal service error responses from the API could be used as an indicator that the service is no longer available in a specific location.
+The {{site.data.keyword.wh-acd_full}} service provides a [health check API](/apidocs/wh-acd#health-check) that can be called repeatedly to ensure the service is available.
+Successive internal service error responses from the API could be used as indicator that the service is no longer available in a specific location.

 #### Recovery
 {: recovery}